qamatic/mintleaf/doc/source/index.html.md

 ### Connection Context

 Every database connection establishes an exclusive context in which it deals with queries and transactions inside.
 It is one of the well managed construct in Mintleaf that offers you handle transactions nicely.

-<aside> it is recommended that Mintleaf users to use try-resource block in order to release connection and open resources automatically at the of the database operations
+<aside class="notice"> It is recommended that Mintleaf users to use try-resource block in order to release connection and open resources automatically at the of the database operations
 </aside>

 Use getNewConnection() method to create a connection context that is required for any database operations either in transactional mode or non-transactional mode.